Why Am I Still Single and How Can I Meet Someone?

 Dig Deeper to Understand Why You Are Single

 When it comes to answering that question of, "Why am I still single?" you have to realize that you have more power over your situation than you may think.
-If you're at a point where you're saying, "I'm tired of being single," every time you look in the mirror, you may discover some internal challenges you need to face to get you past the hump of remaining single.
+If you're at a point where you're saying, "I'm tired of being single," every time you look in the mirror, you may have some internal challenges you need to face to get you past the hump of remaining single.

 If you've been hurt in the past, you may have some invisible walls up to defend yourself from getting hurt again.
 Your walls may have even started going up before your last serious relationship ended.
 As your walls went up, it made it easier for you to close yourself off from new relationships as a protective measure.
 Potential partners can sense those invisible walls and may not want to take a chance on you.

 When you lack the confidence to fully open up to a partner, sometimes it's easier to pick a partner that's not everything you feel you deserve.
 In some ways, it becomes easier to blame someone else if the relationship doesn't work out.
-Fear of intimacy can hold you back from finding your true soulmate.
+This fear of intimacy can hold you back from finding your true soulmate.

 You may truly desire to have a loving partner but having an intimate relationship may cause concerns about someone else loving you too much and becoming too dependent on you.
 The pressure may cause you to unwittingly push a potential mate away to help you relieve your anxiety.
 Being overly critical, putting the other person in a sour mood protects you because they won't be in such a lovey-dovey mood towards you all the time.